sno2/xlang/README.md

 Alternative implementation of the [ArithLang](https://github.com/clayness/arithlang), [VarLang](https://github.com/clayness/varlang), [DefineLang](https://github.com/clayness/definelang),
 [FuncLang](https://github.com/clayness/funclang), and [RefLang](https://github.com/clayness/reflang)
 languages used in COM S 3420 at Iowa State University.
-The languages are also described in the textbook _An Experiential Introduction to Principles of Programming Languages_ by Hridesh Rajan.
+The languages are described in the textbook _An Experiential Introduction to Principles of Programming Languages_ by Hridesh Rajan.